ucam-department-of-psychiatry/camcops/docs/source/tasks/das28.rst

 - sw28 = number of swollen joints, range [0, 28].

-- The CRP units are mg/L, constrained to be integer and in the range [0, 300].
+- The CRP units are mg/L and in the range [0, 300].

-- The ESR units are mm/hr, constrained to be integer and in the range [1, 300].
+- The ESR units are mm/hr and in the range [1, 300].

 - The VAS (visual analogue scale) units are mm, range [0, 100].
 Low is inactive arthritis; high is extremely active arthritis.